Core i18n Architecture & Locale Negotiation

 - name: JSON Schema Validation

-npx ajv validate -s schemas/message-catalog.schema.json -d locales/**/*.json
+run: npx ajv validate -s schemas/message-catalog.schema.json -d 'locales/**/*.json'

 Resource Loading & Fallback Architecture